 3.1.4 Travel agencies and other reservation activities

-Visitors (or potential visitors), when planning and organizing their trip, often use the services of travel agencies in order to get information on different alternatives and for making their bookings (transport, accommodation, recreation activities either packaged or individually purchased, etc.).
+Visitors (or potential visitors), when planning and organising their trip, often use the services of travel agencies in order to get information on different alternatives and for making their bookings (transport, accommodation, recreation activities either packaged or individually purchased, etc).

-Their function consists mainly of selling the right to use a certain service provided by others at a certain moment in time and within certain conditions.
+The function of travel agencies consists mainly of selling the right to use a certain service provided by others at a certain moment in time and within certain conditions.

 However, their function is different from that of a retailer of a good because it is still the producer of the service who finally serves the consumer.
 There is no substitution of relationships, only an efficient way for producers to make their products available to the public and sell them (IRTS, 2008).

-Their functions consist mainly of selling the right to use a certain service provided by others at a certain moment of time and within certain conditions.
-Gross revenues of travel agencies on reservation services are of three kinds:
+Their functions consist mainly of selling the right to use a certain service provided by others at a certain moment in time and within certain conditions.
+Gross revenues of travel agencies on reservation services are of 3 kinds:

 those collected directly from visitors through a specific invoice

 gross commercial margins representing retail trade services when travel agents remunerate themselves implicitly through a retail trade operation